odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 Online must be selected.
 Otherwise, if the journal is used for invoices imported from a previous system or if you are using the SII portal “Facturación MiPyme“ you can use the option Manual.

-**Use Documents**: This field is used to define if the journal will use Document Types, it’s only applicable on Purchase and Sales journals which are the ones that can be related to the differentset of document types available in Chile.
-By default all the sales journals created will use documents.
+**Use Documents**: This field is used to define if the journal will use Document Types.
+It is only applicable to Purchase and Sales journals that can be related to the different sets of document types available in Chile.
+By default, all the sales journals created will use documents.

 .. image:: media/Chile10.png